nospaceships/node-os-service/README.md

 # Using This Module

-Given the intended purpose of this module only Windows platforms are supported.

-However, this module aims to support other platforms in the future.
-That is it aims to support installing as a service on other platforms - by creating `/etc/init.d/...` scripts for example - so that the same service management code can be used to abstract away platform differences.
+This module attempts to behave in exactly the same way on Windows and Linux platforms - the API is exactly the same for both platforms.

 ## service.add (name, [options])

-The `add()` function adds a Windows service.
+The `add()` function adds a service.

 The `name` parameter specifies the name of the created service.
 The optional `options` parameter is an object, and can contain the following items:

  * `displayName` - The services display name, defaults to the `name` parameter
+   - this parameter will be used on Windows platforms only
  * `nodePath` - The fully qualified path to the node binary used to run the service (i.e. `c:\Program Files\nodejs\node.exe`, defaults to the value of `process.execPath`